Justinkr1/BotTest3/README.md

  run terminal
 install 'npm i dotenv'

-create a .env files with BOT_TOKEN, CLIENT_ID and GUILD_ID variables CLIENT_ID is application ID of the bot
-GUILD_ID is ID of the server its on
+create a .env files with token, client_Id and guild_Id variables client_Id is application ID of the bot guild_Id is ID of the server its on

 to test bot use these commands in this order: